Partnership Projects

 We attended the NVR coaching (2024/25), it was an unknown of what to expect, we shared the training online with 6 other families.
 To start with we wondered what it could do for us, having a physical and verbal abuse child.
 PartnershipsProjects delivered the training, over a 10 week course, 2 hours per week, the project team were informal, friendly, honest and non judgemental throughout the course.

 What did we learn?
 That we were not alone, it’s not just about the child but the whole family, we as parents were finally considered to be just as important!
-We did role play, which isn’t something we looked forward to but actually it was really helpful, it helped self reflection, and was was good to practice techniques in a very safe place.
+We did role play, which isn’t something we looked forward to but actually it was really helpful, it helped self-reflection, and was good to practice techniques in a very safe place.
 Sarah in particularly was very constructive and gave feedback on our style of how we communicated to our children, including body language.

 I would recommend this training for a number of reasons: